alisoliman/realtime-api-workshop/03-voice-rag/advanced-exercises.md

 ### Exercise 1

-1. Change the voice to better reflect your use-case.
-You can choose from [TODO]
+1. Change the voice and style to better reflect your use-case.
+You can change the voice by configuring the `AZURE_OPENAI_REALTIME_VOICE_CHOICE` environment variable.
+Current voice options are `alloy`, `ash`, `ballad`, `coral`, `echo`, `sage`, `shimmer` and `verse`.
+Can you make the voice style more formal and professional, you are building a voice first experience for a corporate use-case.

    Which voice do you like the most?

-2. Modify the prompt to be reply in easier language.
+2. Modify the prompt to reply in easier language to your end users.
 Can your VoiceRAG solution explain the difficult concepts in a simpler way?
-3. Modify the prompt to only speak the languages you allow.

-By carefully crafting your prompts, you can make the VoiceRAG model more effective and aligned with your specific use-case.
+Since you are building a voice first experience, can you make the answers more conversational and concise?

+3. Modify the prompt to always reply to the user in your language of choice.

 ## Function calling